TatianaNsei/TatianaNsei.github.io/_posts/2020-04-09-Version-Control.md

 -There are a lot of IDEs that use CVS.

 <b>Cons</b>

--When you move or rename files it is not included in the version update -Offering symbolic links to files involves some security risks -Absence of any support for atomic operation can lead to corruption of source code -Very slow tagging and branch operation
+-When you move or rename files it is not included in the version update

+-Offering symbolic links to files involves some security risks

+-Absence of any support for atomic operation can lead to corruption of source code

+-Very slow tagging and branch operation

+<strong>d) GitLab</strong>

+GitLab comes with a lot of handy features like an integrated project, a project website, etc. Using the continuous integration (CI) capabilities of GitLab, you can automatically test and deliver the code.

+You can access all the aspects of a project, view code, pull requests, and combine the conflict resolution.

+<strong>e)  Beanstalk</strong>

+Beanstalk is an ideal option for those who need to work from remote places.
+This software is based on browser and cloud, allowing users to code, commit, review and deploy using a browser.
+It can be integrated with messaging and email platforms for efficient collaborations related to codes and updates.
+It supports both Git and SVN and comes with built-in analytics features.

+For security, it leverages encryption, two-factor authentication, and password protection functionalities.

+<strong>f) PerForce</strong>

+Perforce delivers the version control capabilities through its HelixCore.
+The HelixCore comes with a single platform for seamless team collaboration, and support for both centralized and distributed development workflows.

+It is a security solution that protects the most valuable assets.
+HelixCore allows you to track the code changes accurately and facilitates a complete Git ecosystem.

   <h3>Pros and Cons of using Version Control Softwares (VCS)</h3>